JaimeRZP/MicroCanonicalHMC.jl/docs/src/index.md

-# GaussianProcess.jl
+# MicroCanonicalHMC.jl
-A minimal Gaussian process package in Julia.
+An immlementation of Micro-Canonical Hamiltonian Monte Carlo in Julia